Last Updated on October 26, 2023 by Sorin Petroj

 The GEWO Select Pro 40+ ABS 3 Star Balls – Pack of 6 is a plastic table tennis ball perfect for tournament play.

-These ping pong balls are made under the strictest of ITTF standards and are much more durable than previous generations of balls.
+These ping pong balls are made under the strictest ITTF standards and are much more durable than previous generations of balls.
 The GEWO company uses the most economical selection methods possible to guarantee uniform wall thickness and hardness, resulting in a high-quality product that will last a long time.

 12. Killerspin Training 1 Star Orange Balls ABS 40+

 The Killerspin Training 1 Star Orange Balls ABS 40+ are the best ping pong balls for training.
-They are constructed with higher quality materials and can withstand more aggressive shots.
+They are constructed with higher-quality materials and can withstand more aggressive shots.

 The ball’s color is orange, and the size is an official 40 mm.
 These ping pong balls are perfect for practice play, training, and fun.
 The ball is made of ABS plastic, a new generation of ping pong balls known for increased control.
+It’s a better option than Pro Spin poly plastic material for bouncing and durability.

 The packaging includes a 25-ball pack, making it an excellent choice for practice, multi-ball training, or home/office play.
 The ping pong balls are orange in color, allowing you to see them during play easily.